2000–01 Miami Heat season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Mason and Mourning were both selected for the 2001 NBA All-Star Game, as members of the Eastern Conference All-Star team, although Mourning did not participate due to his kidney disorder; it was Mason's first and only All-Star appearance.
 Mason also finished tied in 15th place in Most Valuable Player voting, while head coach Pat Riley finished in fourth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 2001 NBA playoffs, the Heat faced off against the 6th-seeded Charlotte Hornets.
-However, despite having Mourning back, the Heat struggled as Hardaway sat out Game 3 due to a left foot injury sustained during the final month of the regular season; the Heat were swept by the Hornets in three straight games, thus losing the series.
+In the Eastern Conference First Round of the 2001 NBA playoffs, the Heat faced off against the 6th–seeded Charlotte Hornets, a team that featured former Heat forward Jamal Mashburn, David Wesley, and second-year star Baron Davis.
+The Heat struggled losing their first two home games to the Hornets, suffering two 26-point losses at the American Airlines Arena, 106–80 in Game 1, and 102–76 in Game 2; Hardaway re-injured his left foot in Game 2, in which he sustained during the final month of the regular season.
+Without Hardaway, the Heat lost Game 3 to the Hornets on the road, 94–79 at the Charlotte Coliseum, thus losing the series in a three-game sweep.

-The Heat made several transactions following the season; Mason signed as a free agent with the Milwaukee Bucks, while Hardaway was traded to the Dallas Mavericks, Ceballos signed with the Denver Nuggets, but was later on waived and then retired, Bowen signed with the San Antonio Spurs, Davis was dealt to the Cleveland Cavaliers, Majerle re-signed with his former team, the Phoenix Suns, and Green and Duane Causwell both retired.
+The Heat finished 15th in the NBA in home-game attendance, with an attendance of 678,186 at the American Airlines Arena during the regular season.
+The team made several transactions in the following off-season; Mason signed as a free agent with the Milwaukee Bucks, while Hardaway was traded to the Dallas Mavericks after five in a half seasons with the Heat, and Bowen signed with the San Antonio Spurs.
+Meanwhile, Ceballos signed with the Denver Nuggets, but was later on waived and then retired, Davis was traded to the Cleveland Cavaliers, Majerle re-signed with his former team, the Phoenix Suns, and Green and Duane Causwell both retired.